OT 1: Knowledge and Technology: The Computer as Fate:

 In expressing this instrumental view of technology, we can see that computers are obviously instruments because their capacities have been built into them by human beings; and it is human beings who must set up the operating of those capacities for the purposes that they have determined.
 All instruments can potentially be used for wicked purposes and the more complex the instrument, the more complex the possible evils.
 But if we apprehend computers for what they are, as neutral instruments, (according to these gentlemen) we are better able to determine rationally their potential dangers.
 That is clearly the first step in coping with the potential dangers that they may be used for evil purposes.
 We can see that these dangers lie in the potential decisions human beings make about how to use computers, and not to the inherent capacities of the machines themselves.

-Despite the decency and common sense of the statement “Computers do not impose on us the ways they should be used”, when we try to think about what is being said in it, it becomes clear that computers are not being allowed to appear before us for what they are.
+Despite the decency and common sense of the statement “Computers do not impose on us the ways they should be used”, when we try to think about what is being said in it, it becomes clear that computers are not being allowed to appear before us for what they are, that is, their essence is being obscured.

 The “not” or the negation in the statement “the computer does not impose” concerns the computer’s capacities or capabilities, not its existence.
 Yet, clearly, computers are more than their capacities or capabilities.
 They are put together from a variety of materials, beautifully fashioned by a vast apparatus of fashioners.
 Their existence has required generations of sustained efforts by chemists, metallurgists, and workers in mines and factories.
 They require a highly developed electronics industry and what lies behind that industry in the history of science and technique and their reciprocal relations.
-They have required that human beings wanted to understand nature, and thought the best way to do so was by putting it to the question as object so that it could reveal itself (see units on Reason as a WOK and Technology as a WOK).
+They have required that human beings wanted to understand nature, and thought the best way to do so was by putting it to the question as object so that it could reveal itself.
 They have required the discovery of modern algebra and the development of complex institutions for developing and applying algebra.
 Nor should this be seen as a one-sided relationship in which the institutions necessary to the development of the machines were left unchanged by the discovery of algebra (here I am speaking of the universities and the recent colleges of applied arts and technology).
 These post-secondary institutions determine what will be important to know for those who intend to enter them i.e. they will determine what it means to be ‘qualified’.

 Computers are obviously, within modern common sense, instruments, and instruments are always things which are made to be at human disposal.
 However, when the capacities or capabilities of these machines are abstracted from their historical existence, and when their capacities or capabilities are morally neutralized in the negative ‘do not impose’, we shut ourselves off from what ‘instrumentality’ has come to mean.

 Computers are one kind of technology, one example of the flowering of its essence.
 But “technology” is a very recently arrived word.
-Two Greek words, techne and logos are brought together in a combination that would have been unthinkable until recently.
+Two Greek words, techne and logos, are brought together in a combination that would have been unthinkable until recently.
 The new word ‘technology’ is able to stand because it brings forth to us the new situation: a quite novel dependence of science upon art and a quite novel dependence of art upon science—in fact, a quite novel reciprocal relation between ‘knowing’ and ‘making’.
 Look at the Mac Book Pros or PCs or the devices which you are using to view this writing and one can see the flowering of this reciprocal relationship.
+As in all reciprocal relationships, both parties are changed by the engagement.

-Human freedom is conceived in the strong sense of human beings as autonomous—the makers of our own laws and our own selves (this, again, is revealed in the TOK diagram).
+Human freedom is conceived in the strong sense of human beings as autonomous—the makers of our own laws and our own selves.
 This is also a quite new conception.
-It is first thought systematically in the writings of the German philosopher Immanuel Kant who was critiquing the philosophy of Rousseau.
+It is first thought systematically in the writings of the German philosopher Immanuel Kant who was critiquing the philosophy of the French philosopher Rousseau.
 It is also a conception without which the coming to be of our modern civilization would not and could not have been.
 But it is a conception the truth of which needs to be thought because it was not considered true by the wise men of many civilizations before our own.
 The statement ‘the computer does not impose’ holds a view of the world with neutral instruments on one side and human autonomy on the other.
 But it is just this view that needs to be thought if we are concerned with understanding the essence of technology and of understanding the essence of modern instrumentality, and if we are to see these as being a ‘fate’ or ‘destiny’.

 How widely are we being asked to take the word ‘ways’ in the assertion that the computer does not impose the ways?
 Even if the purposes for which a computer’s capabilities should be used are determined outside of itself, are not its inherent capabilities determinative of the ‘ways’ it can be used?
 We use computers to record students’ skills and ‘behaviours’.
 We use the data to control or assist teacher training in our PYP, MYP, and DP programs.
 The facts of our day-to-day instruction are abstracted so that they may be classified.
 Where classification rules, identities and differences can only appear in its terms (results).
 Classification is used by us both in our desire to know but also because of the convenience of organization.
 As our institutions of education grow larger, this ‘convenience of organization’ will come to dominate and will eliminate the heterogeneity of what those institutions were in the past: uni-versities become multi-versities.
 The point being made here is simply that the statement about computers tends to hide the fact that their very capabilities entail that the ways they can be used are never neutral.
 They can only be used in homogenizing ways.
 And the questions about the goodness of homogenization or decentralization is excluded from thinking about the essence of technology.